Balancing the Blue Line – The Anti-Burnout & Stress Reduction Seminar for Law Enforcement Officers

 There are a number of things that can cause burnout, exhaustion, anxiety, depression, trauma & chronic stress working in Law Enforcement

-In This Free Webinar, I go over the causes & solutions of Burnout in officers & how to overcome them with a Mind, Body & Energetic Approach based on Traditional Chinese Medicine
+In This Free Webinar, I go over the causes & solutions of Burnout in officers & how to overcome them with a Mind, Body & Energetic Approach based on Traditional Chinese Medicine.
+There is a PDF that goes with it as well.

 Contact Support@billfarr.com for question

-Suicide, trauma, PTSD, anxiety, depression, cynicism, & divorce is an epidemic for those in law enforcement as well as burnout & exhaustion.
+Anxiety, depression, trauma, PTSD, suicide, cynicism, divorce, heart disease, weight gain, alcoholism are all an epidemic for those in law enforcement as well as burnout & exhaustion.
 This seminar is a preventative approach to all those and more.

 - What do officers who are not dealing with these issues do differently?